openshift-labs/lab-developing-with-odo/workshop/content/workshop-overview.md

----
-Title: Developing applications on OpenShift as mere mortals
-NextPage: 020-whats-odo
----

 In this self-paced lab, you will learn how to use OpenShift Do (`odo`) to build and deploy applications on the OpenShift Container Platform.

 ## The Environment